ege-erdil/mysteries/index.md

 The fact that non-inflation indexed debt contracts, wage contracts, *et cetera* are common even in countries with relatively high inflation rates is not under dispute, though as Stephen Williamson points out in [*New Monetarist Economics: Models*](https://www.minneapolisfed.org/research/sr/sr443.pdf), there is some dispute about the extent to which price or wage stickiness beyond what is present in these contracts is a real phenomenon.
 The mystery here is why people wouldn't arrange debt and employment contracts, product orders and so on in such a way that they are naturally indexed against inflation, and why it would take them a long time to adjust when there is a change in the value of the currency.
 The Italian experiment cited above shows that economies are certainly easily capable of doing such a thing, so why don't they if these frictions impose such large costs?
 Or is the truth that the frictions *don't* impose large costs, and the nominal rigidity-based macroeconomic paradigm is simply mistaken?

 I go into more detail about this puzzle and criticize some of the attempts to resolve it [here](./nominal_real).

+## Bonus mysteries

+The mysteries in this section are not as important and in some cases might already have satisfactory resolutions, but nevertheless they are mysteries to me.
+Don't expect long expositions or separate pages on these mysteries.

+### Norms on completions of the rational numbers

+Why is the square root of the field norm on the field extension C/R also a vector space norm?

+It's generally true that both the complex numbers and the p-adic numbers have the property that for any finite extension of degree n, the nth root of the absolute value of the field norm on the extension gives a vector space norm.
+In the case of Q_p, thanks to Hensel's lemma, this is equivalent to saying that the unit ball is closed under addition, which it is since it's just the ring of p-adic integers.
+However, in the archimedean case there is a puzzle that the claim just "happens to be true" for the only nontrivial finite extension of the real numbers, which is of course the complex numbers.

+There's really no good *a priori* reason to expect this, as far as I am aware: most field norms don't correspond in this way to vector space norms, since the associated norm candidate doesn't satisfy the triangle inequality.
+It's one of the coincidences I find to be most puzzling in algebraic number theory.

+### The baby boom

+What caused the increase in total fertility rates in many Western countries following the Second World War?
+Was it the war itself, or did people have the kids they had been postponing until then due to the Great Depression, or was there some other reason?
+Was it the so-called [postwar economic boom](https://en.wikipedia.org/wiki/Post%E2%80%93World_War_II_economic_expansion) that was responsible?

+For such a remarkable demographic phenomenon, there is surprisingly little understanding of the causes of the baby boom and why it ended.
+Until then, total fertility rates had been in a downward trend throughout the Western world, and after this brief interruption in the postwar period the trend resumed until where we are today.